 Stopping Multiple Tax Proposals

-- Blocked barriers to economic recovery in 2012, such as a proposal creating inappropriate wage liens (AB 2517); and a plan to repeal the net operating loss (NOL) carry back deduction (AB 2408).
+(AB 59); and a split roll change of ownership bill that would have led to more frequent reassessment of commercial property (AB 188); and in 2012, a proposal creating inappropriate wage liens (AB 2517), and a plan to repeal the net operating loss (NOL) carry back deduction (AB 2408).

 Improving Tax Process